 Why Towers of Sagrada Familia are worth the effort and money

-Seasoned travelers with a keen interest in the architect Antoni Gaudi prefer guided tours.
+Seasoned travelers with a keen interest in the architect Antoni Gaudi and his creations prefer guided tours.

 We list below seven reasons why it is better to go up the towers during your Sagrada Familia tour.

-1. Going up the towers don’t cost much
+1. Going up the towers doesn’t cost much

 2. Going up the towers is effortless